lowRISC/opentitan/hw/ip/aes/doc/_index.md

 This section discusses how software can interface with the AES unit.

+## Clear upon Reset

+Upon reset, the AES unit will first reseed the internal PRNG for register clearing via EDN, and then clear all key, IV and data registers with pseudo-random data.
+Only after this sequence has finished, the unit becomes idle (indicated in {{< regref "STATUS.IDLE" >}}).
+The AES unit is then ready for software initialization.
+Note that at this point, the key, IV and data registers' values can no longer be expected to match the reset values.

 ## Initialization

 Before initialization, software must ensure that the AES unit is idle by checking {{< regref "STATUS.IDLE" >}}.